-At the date of the most recent valuation, the duration of the Employer's funded obligation is 19 years.
-Life expectancy is based on the Fund's Vita Curves with improvements in line with the CMI 2021 model, with a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% for both males and females.
+At the date of the most recent valuation, the duration of the Employer's funded obligation is 17 years.
+Life expectancy is based on the Fund's Vita Curves with improvements in line with the CMI 2021 model, with a 10% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% for both males and females.
 Based on these assumptions, the average life expectancies at 65 are summarised above.

-Included in the assumptions is an allowance for future retirements to elect to take 50% of the maximum additional tax-free cash up to HMRC limits for pre-April 2014 service and 50% of the maximum tax-free cash for post-April 2014 service.
+Included in the assumptions is an allowance for future retirements to elect to take 50% of the maximum additional tax-free cash up to HMRC limits.